$0 Arkansas Dispute Letter Starter Kit

 The U.S. Commission on Civil Rights found that DESE prioritizes paperwork compliance over verifying that students actually receive IEP services.
 This means districts are skilled at appearing compliant on paper.
 Your documentation system needs to capture the gap between what the IEP says and what actually happens in practice.

 Districts also respond differently to parents who document everything in writing.
-When a parent sends a follow-up email after every phone call and demands Prior Written Notice for every refusal, the district knows that parent is building a case.
+When a parent sends a follow-up email after every phone call and demands Prior Written Notice when the district refuses to initiate or change identification, evaluation, or educational placement, the district knows that parent is building a case.
 Many disputes resolve at this stage because the district calculates that compliance is cheaper than litigation.

 The Documentation System: Five Components